 The retail industry is highly competitive and encounters

-consumers remain exposed to macroeconomic factors including
+consumers remain exposed to macroeconomic factors such as interest

-which may negatively impact their discretionary spending and
+negatively impact their discretionary spending and eventually

 dependent on the economy to prosper.
 Such heightened dependence on